lightdash/lightdash/README.md

 * [Setup Lightdash with your existing dbt project](https://docs.lightdash.com/get-started/setup-an-existing-dbt-project) (*requires your own dbt project*)

 ## Community Support
-Join our community if you need help, want to chat or have any other questions.
-We're here to help and need your support to make Lightdash better all the time:
+Join our community if you need help, want to chat or have any other questions for us:
 - [Discord](https://discord.gg/WnPB98Wk) - Live chat with the Lightdash team and our community members
 - [Discourse](https://community.lightdash.com/) - Discussion forums and updates from the Lightdash team
 - [Twitter](https://twitter.com/lightdash_devs) - For all the latest Lightdash news